 You’ll need to be quick, Kensington Palace closes at 6pm.
 Still, there’s just enough time to see the rather ostentatious King’s State Apartments and their modest counterparts the Queen’s State Apartments (it figures).

 7pm – The Churchill Arms

-You’ve been in London for two days and you haven’t been in a pub yet?
+You’ve been haring around London in two days and you haven’t been in a pub yet?
 This is a serious wrong that needs to be fixed pronto.
 Luckily, one of the capital’s most charming pubs, The Churchill Arms is a quick walk away (15 mins).

 Time for One More?
 The British Museum

 Try as I might, I just couldn’t fit a trip to The British Museum into the itinerary.

 I’m sorry guys, I’ve failed you.
 On the plus side, if you have a bit more time, you can schedule a visit in.
 The galleries stretch over several miles, so wear a comfortable pair of walking shoes and don’t forget your map.